5 Signs You Could Have Water Damage: How to Identify the Most Common Signs of Water Damage and What to do if You See Them

 4. High Utility Bills

-A sudden increase in your water or sewage bill is also an indicator you have a water problem.
+A sudden increase in your water or sewage bill is another one of the signs of water damage.
 Review your bill and compare it to other recent bills.
 Take into consideration life events that may lead to an increase in water use.

 Water usage typically increases over the holidays, went guests are staying over an extended period of time, and throughout the summer months.
 Minor fluctuations are common, but a sudden spike in usage that you can’t explain could mean there is an issue.